 Captions are not retained when recording to your computer.

-Zoom can create caption files for cloud recordings.
-The process is slow (it can be days rather than minutes unless you had live captioning during the session), and accuracy is variable.
+Zoom can use the built-in Otter.ai speech recognition service to create caption files for any meeting that has been recorded to the cloud.
+The process is quicker if you had live captioning turned on) during the meeting (otherwise it may take hours or even days), and, as with all automated systems, accuracy is variable.
 But the generated file is in a good format (.vtt) and is relatively easy to work with.

 An easy way to auto-generate subtitles for a video is to upload your video to YouTube.
 YouTube will generate automatic captions which you can then edit.